 There are no technology-based effluent limits for nutrients in EPA's Effluent Guidelines and Standards in the code of federal regulations (40 CFR Ch.
 1 Sub.
 N), which has resulted in much discussion nationwide about the process for incorporating nutrient limits into NPDES permits.
-SWQB's listing methodology uses thresholds to determine what background levels of nutrients should be expected in a healthy, reference stream.
+SWQB's listing methodology uses thresholds to determine what background levels of nutrients are expected in a healthy, reference stream.
 Consequently, these thresholds are also used in TMDL development, which has led to stringent effluent limitations in NPDES permits.
-The WQS have provisions to assess waterbodies for temporary standards, or to go through the process to develop a Use Attainability Analysis, if appropriate, but these tools may not apply in some situations.
+The WQS have provisions for temporary standards, or Use Attainability Analyses, but these tools may not apply in some situations.

-When SWQB reviews draft permits in accordance with the 401 Certification process, the approach that will be taken with respect to nutrient limits is the following:
+When SWQB reviews draft permits in accordance with the 401 Certification process, the approach that will be taken with respect to nutrient effluent limitations is the following: